rakibtg/ImpressUI/README.md

 ## Why ImpressUI?

-To make our website more restrict to bots and data scrappers.
+To make our website more restricted to bots and data scrappers.

 ## Framework support?